manopriyam/CS250_ASMT1_VBA/SyntaxAnalyzer/README.md

         ```
         If performance = 1 Then Bonus = salary * 0.1
         ```
-    - For Loop : always has identifier specified after 'Next' Keyword <br>
+    - For Loop : always has identifier specified after 'Next' KEYWORD <br>
         - Assumed Syntax -
         ```
         For i = 1 To 5 Step 5